-Steps to remove user from group in Linux:
+Steps to remove a user from a group in Linux:

 1. Open the terminal.